 Loving yourself needs to come from an authentic place, not a “fake it til you make it” mentality.
 It needs to be real.
 It needs to include those flaws and all.
 That’s all you can do to become positive about yourself.

 You have to start within and do the work necessary to heal and be healthy.
 Try these 30 Ways To Practice Self-Love And Be Good To Yourself.

 5. Avoid Toxic Positivity (Unhealthy Positivity)

-You don’t have to be the white knuckling soldier you’ve always been.
-You say your emotions, then follow up with a use or outlet for them.
+You don’t have to be the white-knuckling soldier you’ve always been.
+You say your emotions, then follow up with some use or outlet for them.
 That makes your positivity profound.

 So that one day you may say to others, “I see you.
 I feel you.
 I understand you,” because you have been where they are and got through it.
 It’s acknowledging the dark as much as the light.

 It’s living so others may live; it’s all you need.
 It’s not an exact formula everyone can replicate, and no one can copy you either.

 Your story is important.
 You are meant to be here.
 You are meant to do well.
 It will be those thoughts that get you to the finish line—thriving.

 In every moment, you’re not going to want to be positive.
 There will be times when you want to throw in the towel.
 But even then, choosing your attitude, recognizing the power of positivity, being absolutely present, practicing self-love, and avoiding toxic or unhealthy positivity will better your days and assist through your trials.

 Being positive isn’t easy, but it’s worth it to see what is going to happen next.
 Just around the corner may be the change you need, but you’ll never know if you don’t hold on to find out.